elicharlese/elicharlese/README.md

 <br/>

 ## 💼 ECE
-In addition to the web3 marketplace and crowdfunding center on my cleanfolio, I have also created a set of applications, which are practical tools for web3 development and cooperation.
-For full details, view the [documentation](https://cleanfolio.framer.website/docs).
+In addition to the web3 marketplace and crowdfunding center on my , I have also created a set of applications, which are practical tools for web3 development and cooperation.
+For full details, view the [README](https://github.com/elicharlese/ECE/blob/main/README.md).

 [☕ BuyMeACoffee](https://www.buymeacoffee.com/coachcec)
 [🎧 Music](https://linkpop.com/elicharlese)